- MVE Technical Blog - (index page)

 The "credentials" for MVnet are the Userid and Password issued to the MV Resident when they subscribed to the MVnet Communications Package.

 The supplicant provides credentials to the authenticator, and the authenticator forwards the credentials to the authentication (RADIUS) server for verification.
 If the authentication server determines the credentials are valid, the supplicant (client device) is allowed to access resources located on the protected side of the network.

-Access to MVNet must be "Authorized" in advance, by subscribing to the appropriate communications package.
-At the time of subscription, you will be issued a Userid and TEMPORARY Password to identify yourself to MVNet.
+Access to MVnet must be "Authorized" in advance, by subscribing to the appropriate MVnet communications package.
+At the time of subscription, you will be issued a Userid and TEMPORARY Password to identify yourself to MVnet.
 This Userid is uniquely assigned to you and cannot be changed by the subscriber, only by the Network Administrator.
-The Password as issued, however is temporary and can be changed by the subscriber at will.
+However, The Password as issued is temporary and can be changed by the subscriber at will.

 Unlike Userids, Passwords ARE case sensitive!